Skip to main content Skip to main navigation

 Tips to help you spot an investment scam

-If you read our tips on spotting an investment scam below and felt any of your recent interactions aligned with these tips, you should call us immediately on 1300 364 294 and select the Scams option.
+If you read our tips on spotting an investment scam below and felt any of your recent interactions aligned with these tips, you should report it to us immediately.

 1. You can only access your investment portfolio via your laptop/desktop